Sterculia apetala: Distribution

-Sterculia apetala is found in the tropical regions of Bermuda, Mexico, Barbados, Belize, Cuba, El Salvador, Guatemala, Honduras, Jamaica, Montserrat, Panama, Puerto Rico, Saint Kitts and Nevis, Trinidad and Tobago, Bolivia, Brazil, Colombia, Ecuador, Peru, and Venezuela.
+Sterculia apetala is found in the tropical regions of Florida, Mexico, Central America, Trinidad and Tobago, Bolivia, northern Brazil, Colombia, Ecuador, Peru, and Venezuela (including the Venezuelan Antilles).

 Uses

 Wood from Sterculia apetala is used to produce cases, crates, industrial and domestic woodware, canoes, and tool handles.
 The tree is often grown for shade, resulting from its large leaves.
 In some regions, seeds are consumed after being boiled or roasted, used to flavor chocolate, or given to animals as fodder.
 The flowers are used as antitussive.

 Conservation

 In the Pantanal wetlands of Central Brazil, the endangered hyacinth macaw (Anodorhynchus hyacinthinus) makes its nest almost exclusively in the natural hollows of S. apetala.